An Introduction to honey pot ants

 There are around 34 different species of honey pot ants.
 They all share the ability to store large amounts of nutritious liquid, especially in the larger workers known as ‘repletes‘.

 During the rainy seasons the honey pot ant repletes are fed so much that they swell up and become living underground refrigerators, some can become so large that it’s impossible for them to leave their nest.
 The food is stored for the whole colony and is used during the dry seasons when food is not so plentiful.

 These ants hold so many nutrients and energy that they have become a favoured food for many other animals including humans.

 Some Myrmecocystus species have been known to attack other colonies of the same species, kill their queen and take the workers as their slaves!

-These fantastic ants can be seen in zoos around the world.
+These fascinating ants can be seen in zoos around the world.

-Risk declarations must be completed if this species is housed outside of its country of origin.
+Risk declarations must be completed if honey pot ants are housed outside of their country of origin.

 Honey pot ants require constant high desert like temperatures.
 They also require a deep, predefined habitat so that the repletes have space to hang from the ceilings.